Skip to main content

 date-time

-The date and time the payment capture was settled in Primer, in ISO 8601 format.
+Date and time the payment capture was settled in Primer (ISO-8601).

 processorTransactionId